ReLost/MockoonAndLocalLLM_Test/README.md

 - **Add more languages to Speech-to-Text feature** - currently we suuport only english language, in the future this limitation should be solved.
 - **Typewriter effect on responses** - to add more immersion (hehe) to the conversation and make it feel more believable
 - **Streaming Speech during recording** - text appearing partially during the recording instead of at the end.
+- **Move AI Model for TTS to Streaming Assets** - to allow easily improving the quality of TTL without creating anew build